Munfred/xenocracy.org/src/pages/index.md

 mainpitch:
   title: What is Xenocracy?
   description: >
-    Xenocracy (Greek: ξένοςκρατία, xénokratiā, from xénos, meaning "stranger" or "foreigner" and kratos "rule") is a form of government in which the polities have the authority to choose the government or governing legislation of neighboring polities, but not their own.
+    Xenocracy is a form of government in which the polities have the authority to choose the government or governing legislation of neighboring polities, but not their own.

+    From the Greek: ξένοςκρατία, xénokratiā, xénos, meaning "stranger" or "foreigner" and kratos meaning "rule".
 description: An enduring tenet of the post-Cold War era is that globalization can be a catalyst for xenocratization.
 In one formulation, when xenocratic ideals sweep (or even trickle) across borders into authoritarian and isolated